ranbureand/sitefolio/_posts/2021-08-15-multilingual-sites-in-jekyll-4.markdown

 {: .code-m }
 {% endraw %}

-we make sure to exclude it from the list of pages returned in the other Sitemap files.
+we make sure to exclude it from the list of pages returned in each language Sitemap file.

 ## Sitemap files

+We then place a dedicated page named `sitemap.xml` in each of the language subdirectories of the site.
+For example, here is the front matter of the English page `sitemap.xml`:

 {% raw %}
 ``` liquid